Talysh Khanate: History

 The khanate was to remain a pawn between the Persian and Russian empires over the subsequent two decades.
 In 1809 as a part of the Russo-Persian War (1804–1813), Iranian troops took the city of Lankaran and expelled the Russian-leaning khan.
 In 1812, with Napoleon was attacking Moscow, the Russians were also battling again in the Caucasus.
-After a brief siege led by Pyotr Kotlyarevsky on January 1, 1813, 2,000 Russian troops managed to decisively take the citadel of Lenkaran from the Persian army.
+After a brief siege led by Pyotr Kotlyarevsky on January 1, 1813, 2,000 Russian troops managed to decisively take the citadel of Lankaran from the Persian army.
 There were heavy losses on both sides, but this strategic capture of Lankaran led inexorably to September 12, 1813 Treaty of Gulistan.
 This forced defeated Persia to cede many of the formerly independent khanates to Russia.
 In 1814 Mir Mustafa khan died and his son Mir Hassan Khan succeeded him but only in name.

-With Russia busy in European wars, Persia attempted to reassert its hegemony in the area and to revert the Treaty of Gulistan and thus invaded the south Caucasus, starting the 1826-28 Russo-Persian war.
+With Russia busy in European wars, Persia attempted to reassert its hegemony in the area and to revert the Treaty of Gulistan and thus invaded the south Caucasus, starting the Russo-Persian War (1826–1828).
 In the campaign of 1826, Persia managed to regain all lost territories, but after the numerous defeats in the campaign of 1827, the war ended up with the even more humiliating Treaty of Turkmenchay which permanently ceded the Talysh Khanate to Russia.

 Yermolov took over the khanates of eastern Transcaucasia one by one and deposed their khans: Shaki in 1819, Shirvan in 1820, and Qara-Bagh in 1822.
-Only Mir Hassan Khan of Talesh was allowed autonomy, Ermolov understanding him and his family to be implacably hostile to Iran.
+Only Mir Hassan Khan of Talesh was allowed autonomy by Yermolov, understanding him and his family to be implacably hostile to Iran.
 In fact, Mir Hassan threw the Russians out in the year that hostilities reopened, and a strong Iranian force came to help him.
 He retained control of the khanate, in the name of the Shah, until he was forced to abandon it in 1828 by the Treaty of Turkmenchay.